I’m proud of you, Hikaru.

 But it doesn’t come.
 I’m not wearing the necklace…she isn’t here.
 She has no idea what I’m doing.

-I look up, a stare Suzette straight in the eyes.
+I look down, and stare Suzette straight in the eyes.
 Even if I don’t like to do it…this is serious.

 “Then…it is her.”